Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Model-based wind estimation

-which is space-time asymmetric and stationary.
-The parameter $\bm{u}$, which is a two-dimensional vector representing the zonal and meridional components of the wind, can be interpreted as the drift of the process over time.
+where the two-dimensional vector $\bm{u} = (u_1, u_2)$ is the drift of the process over time and can be interpreted as the zonal and meridional components of wind.
+Then the covariance function of $Z(\bm{x}, t)$ is